|

 approximately 10 million U.S. small businesses

-Yellow Pages, newspapers, Web sites, banners, direct mail, coupons
+Web sites, banners, direct mail, coupons and other

 CustoMores is a one-stop shop for logos, tag

-ad rates, internet yellow page and search engine placement, and
+yellow page and search engine placement, and above

-above all -12 months of consultation on what works and what doesn't.
+all -12 months of consultation on what works and what

 Currently Featured on the Entrepreneur